The School of Architecture and Planning is finding new bedfellows in research at helm of UB’s Collaborative “Communities of Excellence.”

 Creating new educational models: Cross-departmental enrollment in courses in architecture, planning, public health, engineering and the social sciences will lead to a graduate certificate program in global health, a “UB Goes Global” program to promote interdisciplinary and interprofessional education, and new curricular options in the master of public health, bachelor’s degree in environmental design and UB’s general education program.
 GHE will take students out of the classroom and into experiential settings, with Raja taking the first group to India’s state of Kerala this spring to assess sanitation and solid waste disposal (including the reduction, recovery and disposal of food waste) in partnership with Indian think tanks, local universities and local government.

 Partnering on the ground: Through a strategy to “influence the influencers,” from funding agencies and policy-makers to urban planning organizations and ministries of rural development, GHE seeks to achieve both local impact and systemic change.
-Building on established faculty connections — e.g., Ram’s research in South Asia and the Buffalo School’s 25-year study abroad program in Costa Rica — GHE will focus on three to five settings for long-term engagement.
+Building on established faculty connections — e.g., Ram’s research in South Asia and the School of Architecture and Planning’s 25-year study abroad program in Costa Rica — GHE will focus on three to five settings for long-term engagement.
 Recognizing the manifestation of global health challenges in our own backyard, GHE will also concentrate on Western New York’s growing refugee population and the agencies that serve them.

 Get Involved: Are you an architect or planner practicing in the area of global health?
 Get involved at the ground level as a GHE professional partner.